gmetais/sw-remove-cookies/README.md

 ## Installation

 Download and host the `remove-cookies-worker.js` script on your domain (no cross-domain allowed).
+Minify it.

-You can choose on which assets the cookies will be removed.
+You can specify on which assets the cookies will be removed.
 Just change the regex on the first line of the script, which is set to `.*` by default.
 The following example specifies every scripts, stylesheets, images and fonts inside the /assets/ directory:
 ```js
 var ASSETS_PATH_REGEX = /\/assets\/.*\.(js|css|jpg|png|gif|svg|woff|woff2|ttf)$/;
 ```